 2. May Reduce the Risk of Heart Disease

 Some studies show that there may be a relationship to cardiovascular disease and the consumption of high-fat dairy products, such as butter.
 (6) Yet others suggest that butter is not the cause of heart disease and other health issues, such as stroke or type 2 diabetes.
-Ultimately, moderation is key while ensuring the body gets plenty of micronutrients, which can be obtained through a butter substitute in some instances.
+Ultimately, moderation is key while ensuring the body gets plenty of micronutrients, which can be obtained through a substitute for butter in some instances.
 (7)

 3. Can Offer Lactose Intolerance Relief

 Lactose intolerance is the inability to digest lactose, the sugar in dairy products.
 This happens because the small intestine doesn’t make enough lactase, which is the enzyme that digests lactose.
 With about 75 percent of people in the world suffering from lactose intolerance on some level, it’s something worth taking note.
 If you notice that you feel bloating, cramps, diarrhea, painful gas or nausea, you may have lactose intolerance.
 Steering clear of dairy products like butter, as well as milk and ice cream — the two biggest offenders — can be a big help if you suffer from lactose intolerance.
 (8)

 For baking, see what the recipe calls for, but it may take a little experimenting.
 There are tons of options out there that have already measured the quantities for you.